 5 of the Best Day Trips from Bucharest.
 Includes Detailed Recommendations and How-To Instructions for Day Tours from Bucharest to Veliko Tarnovo (Bulgaria), Horezu Monastery (Romania), Potcoava (Romania), Ruse (Bulgaria), Brasov and Bran Castle (Romania).
 Also includes basic information about trips to Budluzha (Bulgaria), Constanta (Romania), Sibiu (Romania), and the Transfagarasan Highway (Romania).
 If You’re Planning a Trip to Bucharest, this guide will help you get out of the city!

 Disclosure: This Day Trips Bucharest guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, book a tour, buy your travel insurance, and shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, book a tour, buy your travel insurance, and shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Bucharest is a beautiful city, full of tree-lined boulevards, monumental architecture, and restaurants positively stuffed with polenta.
 While there is more than enough to do in the city to fill an itinerary for a few days, it would be a shame to come to such a beautiful part of the world and not get out of the city a little.
 Within just a few hours, there are historic castles, rustic farms, and gorgeous monasteries.
 There is even an entire country just a hop away over the Danube river.
 So, if you are looking to explore more of Romania and discover Bulgaria, here are five fabulous day trips from Bucharest.